User Interface

 • WebSocket Communication: Real-time bidirectional terminal communication

-2. Shell Management
+Shell Management

-Shell Session Management
+Shell Session Creation

-Each shell session has:
+Each shell session includes:

 • Unique Identity: Auto-generated or custom session identifier